 With that in mind, consider these five realistic budgeting resolutions that will help you keep track of your savings in 2021.

 Budgeting is a combination of spending less and saving more.
 One of the first steps you can take to achieve this is setting up a separate account, and adding small amounts of money to it regularly.
 Use this account as a place purely for saving, not spending.
 This way, you’ll have less extra money available to spend, and more set aside for your savings.

-Start this realistic budgeting resolution by asking yourself, “how much extra money do I typically have to spend?”
+Start this realistic budgeting resolution by asking yourself, “How much extra money do I typically have to spend?”
 This will depend on your own income, monthly payments, and expenses on essentials.
 With that number, set aside a chosen percentage to keep safe in your new account.
-It doesn’t have to be big – even 10% is worthwhile.
+It doesn’t have to be big – even 10 per cent is worthwhile.
 You can add to this account weekly, bi-weekly, or monthly, and watch your savings grow.
 Eventually, you’ll have a nice amount of money saved up.

 Prepare for unexpected expenses

 Next, remember that life happens.
 You don’t want to have a strapped budget that doesn’t leave room for unexpected costs.
 No one plans for a surprise vet bill or a fender bender, but you don’t want to find yourself unable to pay those costs.
 Make a resolution not to anticipate everything you’ll need to spend money on – it’s impossible.
 Instead, start an emergency fund.
 This is a similar process to creating an account for future savings.
 Determine how much you can afford to put aside for emergencies, and decide how often you can contribute to it.